Dave Phillips (musician): Career

-1987 marks the official begin of dp's solo career though his first album only appears in 1994.
-From 1988 - 1999 he plays with Stephen Thomas under different names (Tower of Beef, D&S, Doug&Chuck) from noise rock, dance/ballet music, to sound collage and Plunderphonics.
+In 1984 Phillips and Reto Kühne form Messiah, but his involvement is short.
+Phillips begins his solo career in 1987, though his first album only appears in 1994.
+From 1988 to 1999 he plays with Stephen Thomas under different names (Tower of Beef, D&S, Doug&Chuck) from noise rock, dance/ballet music, to sound collage and Plunderphonics.
 They perform live once and release one posthumous collection in 2023.
+Phillips has been DJing since 1995 under the monicker eva d., playing "all styles my style".